material-components/material-components-android/docs/components/DatePicker.md

 </style>
 ```

-or using a default style theme attribute, styles and a theme overlay (themes all
+Use a default style theme attribute, styles and a theme overlay which apply to
-date pickers but does not affect other components):
+all date pickers but do not affect other components:

 ```xml
 <style name="Theme.App" parent="Theme.Material3.*">